2021 Reading List

-Every year I track the books I read and analyze what I’m reading from a macro perspective—are the authors all women, men, white, BIPOC?
-Whose voices am I listening to?
-I also write short summaries of the books.
+Every year I track the books I read and analyze what I’m reading from a macro perspective—are the authors women, men, cis-gendered, heterosexual, white, BIPOC?
+More broadly—whose voices am I listening to, and which ones are dominating my literature conversations?
+In addition, I also write short summaries of the books.
 Here’s this year’s list.

 Read at least two challenging, hard books—books that might take months to finish.
 (Aka, don’t inflate the number of books above by picking only short books!)